fastenhealth/docs/beta/main.md

 docker run --rm -p 9090:8080 ghcr.io/fastenhealth/fasten-onprem:main
 ```

-Next, open a browser to [http://localhost:9090](http://localhost:9090)
+To see if Fasten is running, open [http://localhost:9090](http://localhost:9090) in your browser.

-At this point you'll be redirected to the login page.
+Congrats, you've successfully started Fasten!

 ## Logging In

-Once you've been redirected to the login page, you'll need to create an account at [http://localhost:9090/web/auth/signup](http://localhost:9090/web/auth/signup).
+Once Fasten has started, you'll next need to create an account by clicking the [Create an Account button](http://localhost:9090/web/auth/signup) on the login screen.
+You'll be prompted to enter your name, a username, and a password.

-It can be as simple as
+It can be as simple as:

 - **Username:** `testuser`
 - **Password:** `testtest`